 Most organizations have a point reward system, where, after achieving a particular number of points, the employee is rewarded with accessories and as such.
 Praising employees for their achievements boosts their morale and helps them to remain motivated.

-4. Provide Learning & Growth Opportunities
+4. Provide Learning and Growth Opportunities

 By providing growth opportunities to employees, you are also helping the organization grow.
 Moreover, learning new technologies helps the employees to remain up-to-date, which further helps the company run smoothly.